 The decision to chop my hair was never about refreshing my appearance.
 In honesty, I did it because I knew it was the first step to cracking the mould I was settling in.
 Just because you may fit, doesn’t mean you belong…and I think that was what struck me after years of putting myself last.
 There’s no harm in tending to needs aside from your own, but losing yourself for the sake of pleasing someone else is never worth it.
 You know that, and now, so do I.

 Not once have I mourned the loss of my mane, or wished I hadn’t followed through with my impulses, because now I’m more myself than ever before.
 Was I nervous?
-Fucking yeah I was nervous…I was about to tread on unknown territory and transform the familiar appearance I’ve primed in the mirror for years into someone I had yet to meet.
+F-ing yeah I was nervous…I was about to tread on unknown territory and transform the familiar appearance I’ve primed in the mirror for years into someone I had yet to meet.
 But this wasn’t courage or bravery, or qualities that are more fit for real-life heroes; this was my chance to shed all that was holding me back in a way that I couldn’t undo.
-All the shit I’ve held on to that restricted my recovery fell to the floor with every strand cut.
+All the crap I’ve held on to that restricted my recovery fell to the floor with every strand cut.
 After all, it’s just hair.
 Chopping everything leaves me with no choice but to grow.

 By choosing to release the version of myself I clung to for all this time, I’m greeted with new challenges and exciting discoveries I would have never knew otherwise.
 Like, did you know I have cut my shower time in half?
 Or that I can successfully rock bed-head without the need of a brush?
 Sometimes I wonder why I waited so long to do this.
 My life is made easier because I’m all I have to make happy everyday.
 You have full control of everything that you do in your life, so throw out that damn sweater that won’t ever leave your closet.
 It’s no use to you anymore, and it’s occupying space that belongs to something new.